colinta/Mechy/README.md

 A port of QMK's auto shift feature.
 Tap a letter for lower case, hold it for the shifted key.
 Also works for numbers and symbol keys.

 This is an interesting plugin because it is very careful about when it reports that it is a keypress.
 The mechanism for this is the function `bool Plugin::is(event_type, Event*)`.
-This plugin function returns `true` when it is considered a match for the `event_type` (`EVENT_KEYPRESS, EVENT_MOUSE, EVENT_MODIFIER, EVENT_META` are possible values).
+This plugin function returns `true` when it is considered a match for the `event_type` (`EVENT_KEYPRESS, EVENT_MOUSE, EVENT_MODIFIER, EVENT_LOCK, EVENT_LAYER` are possible values).

 The AutoShift key only matches at two times: after being held for 1/4 second, or at release when it is below that time.
 At all other times this key is not doing anything; it doesn't send key repeat events.